shmiko/shmiko.github.io/_posts/2016-05-02-software-development-methodologies.md

 The Pomodoro technique recommends working with full focus for 25 minutes before taking a short break.
 Then work another 25 minutes followed by another break.
 And so on.

-Check out KanbanFlow here [KanbanFlow](https://kanbanflow.com/features) KanbanFlow
+Check out KanbanFlow here [KanbanFlow](https://kanbanflow.com/features)

 *KanbanNote*
 "Evernote as a Kanban board"